dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 there was more merge conflicts.
 **Only when all the merge conflicts are resolved can you continue with the rebase.**

-- To continue with the rebase.
-In the same PowerShell prompt as you started the rebase, you need to do the following.
+To continue with the rebase.
+In the same PowerShell prompt as you started the rebase, you need to do the following:
-  _Note: If not using the same PowerShell prompt, make sure you are in the local repository folder._

 ```plaintext
 git status            # (optional) If you unsure of the name, you can use this to see the files that was in conflict.